 Cities and regions are committing to the energy transition by introducing more and more renewable energy into their energy mix, developing local small-scale installations, and supporting citizens and local energy communities to produce their own renewable energy.

-The Paris Agreement is 5-years old this year and the EU remains the third biggest emitter of greenhouse gasses globally, behind China and the United States.
-While its contribution is only 10% of global emissions, it is essential that Europe maintains its position as the leader in global efforts to reduce emissions.
+The Paris Agreement is 5-years old this year and the EU remains the third-biggest emitter of greenhouse gasses globally, behind China and the United States.
+While its contribution is only 10% of global emissions, Europe must maintain its position as the leader in global efforts to reduce emissions.
 Given, the recent announcements of China, Japan and South Korea regarding climate neutrality, the promise of US President-elect Biden to re-join the Paris Agreement, the vote of the European Parliament to go for 60% and the European Commission’s proposal towards 55%, now is the time to act.

 The EU can demonstrate a global leadership role by stepping up its 2030 ambition on greenhouse gas emissions reduction.
-Setting stronger targets for 2030 would help accelerate the transformation of our societies, pave the way to climate neutrality, put the EU firmly in the driving seat of global negotiations at COP26 and subsequent COPs, and give it the authority to push for global action in line with the IPCC recommendations.
+Setting stronger targets for 2030 would help accelerate the transformation of our societies, paving the way to climate neutrality, putting the EU firmly in the driving seat of global negotiations at COP26 and subsequent COPs, and giving it the authority to push for global action in line with the IPCC recommendations.

 It is high time that European and national leaders formally commit to stronger EU 2030 decarbonisation objectives and start working for a climate-neutral Europe by 2050, together with our cities and regions.